CarlosMHEX/NSGs-Inspecting-Network-Protocols/README.md

 - Create VMs (Windows) (Ubuntu/Linux) through Microsoft Azure
 - Install Wireshark on windows VM to get a visual representation on the network trafficking going on between VMs
 - Inspect traffic of protocols (SSH, RDP, DHCP, DNS, HTTP/s, ICMP)
+- A bit of Network Security Group explaining and fiddling

 <h2>Demonstration</h2>